Oh god, the Ivana Trump gravesite story just took an even more sick and twisted turn

 Yes, that is actually Ivana Trump’s current gravesite.
 And no, this is not a joke.

 Now, you may be wondering why anyone would be buried on a golf course.
-Turns out, it’s all part of Trump’s tax evasion strategy, er, plan.
+Turns out, it might all be part of Trump’s tax evasion strategy, er, plan.
 Surprised?
 Neither are we.

 Related: Now Trump might be losing the lease on his golf course in West Palm Beach